cregox/cregox.github.io/pages/privacy.md

 ![{{ page.image }}]({{ page.image }})

-simply put, privacy is mostly needed to secure lives from violence. right?
+simply put: privacy is mostly needed to [secure lives from violence](https://thenextweb.com/contributors/2018/11/20/read-this-if-youve-got-nothing-to-hide/). indeed, in practice, life is miserable without some amount of privacy!

 but... what if there's no way to have both privacy and freedom while living in a public space?

+# island

 picture a lone person living in a completely isolated **island**. it's a full 100% private life. and it's also fully free.